-These elements include continuous and longterm measurement, data management, communications, and analysis to produce outputs that are comprehensive and relevant to specific audiences.
+These elements include continuous and long-term measurement, data management, communications, and analysis to produce outputs that are comprehensive and relevant to specific audiences.

-All the ocean observing systems rely on a complicated network of physical infrastructure, developing technologies, scientific research, and public education that will allow for the transfer raw data collected in the open ocean into information that is meaningful to our everyday lives.
+All the ocean observing systems rely on a complicated network of physical infrastructure, developing technologies, scientific research, and public education.
+This combination allows for the transfer of raw data collected in the open ocean into information that is meaningful to our everyday lives.

-One successful example of such a network is the Tropical Atmosphere Ocean (TAO) project that established a system to support the detection, understanding, and prediction of El Nino and La Nina climate events.
-TAO consists of a physical array of moored buoys in the Equatorial Pacific Ocean constantly relaying data.
-In addition to measuring ocean conditions, the system has contributed greatly to the public's understanding of the global weather cycles.
-Analysis of this data improves public safety efforts by providing substantial lead-times in planning and preparing for weather-related impacts associated with predicted El Nino and La Nina events.
+One example of a successful ocean observing network is the Tropical Atmosphere Ocean (TAO) project that established a system to support the detection, understanding, and prediction of El Nino and La Nina climate events.
+TAO consists of a physical array of moored buoys in the Equatorial Pacific Ocean that constantly relay data.
+By measuring ocean conditions, the system has contributed greatly to the public's understanding of global weather cycles.
+Analysis of this data improves public safety by providing substantial lead-times in planning and preparing for weather-related impacts associated with predicted El Nino and La Nina events.